BIONF/AspecT/README.md

 - If you use reads the number of reads needs to specified directly after the file-type
 - the path to your data-set is the last argument
 - all commands are explained in XspecT_mini Commands/.md
+- Output data for the metagenome mode in XspecT_mini is temporary very simple in this format: [prediction    number-of-reads/contigs    score-median    repetitveness    length-median    bootstrap-median]
+- Adding new genera is only supported by XspecT_mini in the XspecT-Dev. branch

 ## Input Data
 XspecT is able to use either raw sequence-reads (FASTQ-format .fq/.fastq) or already assembled genomes (FASTA-format .fasta/.fna).
 Using sequence-reads saves up the assembly process but high-quality reads with a low error-rate are needed (e.g. Illumina-reads).

 The amount of reads that will be used has to be set by the user when using sequence-reads.
 The minimum amount is 5000 reads for species classification and 500 reads for sub-type classification.
 The maximum number of reads is limited by the browser and is usually around ~8 million reads.
 Using more reads will lead to a increased runtime (xsec./1mio reads).

+## Known Bugs
+Sometimes when searchinig for OXA genes, the score will be over 1.0.
+In this case it can be assumed that the full OXA gene has been found.
+Using a Python version >3.10 can cause issues with Python packages or increase runtime.

 ## Walkthrough
 A detailed walkthrough with examples is provided in Xspect’s wiki.